 Lymph, a clear fluid-filled with immune cells called lymphocytes, moves around the body in a series of vessels that parallel the paths of the veins.
 Lymph delivers nutrients and collects cellular waste to help destroy disease-causing substances.

-The elimination organ with the largest surface area, the skin is a protective shield that keeps toxins from entering the body and eliminates cellular waste.
+The elimination organ with the largest surface area, the skin, is a protective shield that keeps toxins from entering the body and eliminates cellular waste.

 OK…And What about Skin Care Ingredients?

-Choose gentle, calming products and remember, cleansing and detoxification is top priority!
-Avoid products that contain AHAs, harsh scrubs and detergent foaming products.
+Choose gentle, calming products, and remember, cleansing and detoxification is top priority!
+Avoid products that contain AHAs, harsh scrubs, and detergent foaming products.

 For most people with sensitive skin, the ultra-soothing Cleanse and Calm by Sunshine Botanicals is an organic, milky cleanser that doubles as an eye make-up remover to hydrate and calm the skin.

 Redness Relief Bar is chock full of skin detoxifying herbs such as burdock root, pau d’ arco, licorice root, and whole leaf aloe vera, and effectively soothes the skin AND detoxifies the epidermis.
-These beautiful ingredients also help fight fungus and candida that often go along with inflamed skin conditions and is great for face and body, and excellent for vaginal cleansing.
+These beautiful ingredients also help fight fungus and candida that often go along with inflamed skin conditions and is excellent for face and body, and excellent for vaginal cleansing.
 The first line of defense of any skin cleansing routine is to minimize or preferably eliminate all contact with chlorinated water.
-Chlorine is poison to a healthy body and especially destructive for cancer patients.
+Chlorine is poison to a healthy body and incredibly destructive for cancer patients.
 Consider a chlorine filter for your showerhead to assist the detoxification process.

 To hydrate and moisturize, essential fatty acids (Omega 3s) such as grapeseed oil, wheat germ oil, evening primrose, and olive oil are very nourishing to super stressed skin.
-Botanical extracts of calendula, comfrey, lemon balm, and whole leaf aloe vera are a must on an ingredient label for soothing and healing, and look for ingredients of Oregon grape root, plantain herb and jewelweed to fight rashes, eczema and radiation dermatitis and the intense itch that the skin can experience during treatment.
+Botanical extracts of calendula, comfrey, lemon balm, and whole leaf aloe vera are a must on an ingredient label for soothing and healing, and look for ingredients of Oregon grape root, plantain herb, and jewelweed to fight rashes, eczema and radiation dermatitis and the intense itch that the skin can experience during treatment.
 Sunshine Botanicals Rapid Repair Fluid, The Elixir, and Rapid Repair Balm are excellent sources of these condition-specific ingredients.

 In your pursuit of non-toxic products, discontinue the use of “top sensitizers,” which include synthetic fragrance (even in perfumed laundry products), nail polish, and acrylic nails (which can cause horrible rashes), hair sprays, and permanent hair dyes.

-Simple Steps to Help Soothe, Heal and Regenerate Compromised Skin Conditions:
+Simple Steps to Help Soothe, Heal, and Regenerate Compromised Skin Conditions: